 Women in the Military may be used as a lesson on women's rights and women's contributions to our country at war.
 It is also a wonderful resource for Women's History Month.
 It captures the culture of the times concerning women's roles in society as well as in the military.
-The lesson plans and viewing of the film are prepared to take two class periods.
-See five day lesson plan for other activities
+The lesson plans and viewing of the film are prepared to take five class periods.
+However, lessons can be separated individual activities to fit the needs of your class.